-Chief of Staff vs. Executive Assistant: Which Is Right for You?
+Chief of Staff vs Executive Assistant: At a Glance

 An Executive Assistant is a master problem solver, supporting senior leaders such VPs, Chiefs of Staff, etc. They are the point of contact among partners/Directors.